Ghost Worlds

 carbon pencil and graphite pencil on cartridge paper

 In the 1935 film, the Frankenstein monster is welcomed into the home of a blind hermit.
-In this drawing the hermit's table is formed by a pencil rubbing of the artist's eyedrop packaging (complete with Braille label).
+In this drawing the hermit's table is formed by a pencil rubbing of my eyedrop packaging (complete with Braille label).
 On the table is a representation of the tiny eyedrop bottle itself.

 Artist and Bull